INRA/rgs3/README.md

 Before installing the `rgs3` package, the latest version of the GS3 program should already be installed on your computer.
 More precisely, the executable should be present in your [PATH](https://en.wikipedia.org/wiki/PATH_%28variable%29), under the name `gs3` for Unix-like operating systems (GNU/Linux, Mac OS) and `gs3.exe` for Microsoft Windows.

-* On Unix-like operating systems, you can save the executable in a new directory named `bin` in your home, and then add the path to this new directory to the environment variable `PATH` (use your `~/.bash_profile`).
+* On Unix-like operating systems, you can save the executable in a new directory named `bin` in your [home directory](https://en.wikipedia.org/wiki/Home_directory), and then add the path to this new directory to the environment variable `PATH` (use your `~/.bash_profile`).

 * On Windows, you can save the executable in a new directory named `GS3`, for instance in `C:\Program Files`, and then add the path to this new directory to the environment variable `Path` (go to `Configuration parameters -> System -> Advanced`, or something similar).